 - Resource Groups offer logical grouping of Azure resources for uses such as lifecycle management and role-based access control.
 Both Cloud Volumes ONTAP nodes will be located in the same Resource Group.

 - Availability Sets help to group virtual machines so that they are isolated from each other in a deployment to ensure high availability.
-The high availability is achieved by distributing these VMs in Fault Domains and Update Domains.
+The Azure high availability architecture is achieved by distributing these VMs in Fault Domains and Update Domains.

 - Fault Domains (FD) essentially provide a rack with same power, networking, cooling, etc. Placing each Cloud Volumes ONTAP node in a different FD helps to avoid creating a single point of failure that might be affected by events such as power or network outages.